 - where you are a member of an untaxed scheme (some public sector funds, and some tax may still apply), and

-- since 1 July 2017, certain recipients of private and public defined benefit pensions.
+- since 1 July 2017, recipients of private and public defined benefit pensions amounting to more than $100,000 a year.

 We summarise the tax treatment of super benefits received by over-60s later in the article, and provide summary tables in the SuperGuide article Super tax tables: When OVER 60 years of age).